 Free

-To celebrate of the Year of the Rabbit, the main lobby at MGM Grand Las Vegas is transformed into a Lunar New Year spectacle with a vibrant display featuring the iconic Leo the Lion surrounded by playful panda bears and eye-catching floral décor.
+To celebrate of the Year of the Dragon, the main lobby at MGM Grand Las Vegas is transformed into a Lunar New Year spectacle with a vibrant display featuring the iconic Leo the Lion surrounded by playful panda bears and eye-catching floral décor.
 The iconic lion will abound with over 4,000 live plants, including 1,400 yellow chrysanthemums, each plant selected for its special meaning in Chinese culture.
 The resort will be adorned with yellow and red-colored flowers, bamboo for good luck and money trees offering blessings of wealth and good fortune.

 Free

-Official kick-off and ribbon-cutting ceremony at St. Mark’s Square (Venetian). | 12:00 p.m. - 1:00 p.m.
+Official kick-off and ribbon-cutting ceremony at Retail Level 2, St. Mark’s Square (Venetian). | 5:30 p.m.

 “Dotting of the lions’ eyes” ritual and traditional dance performances.

-Traditional fan dancers will perform daily from Friday, Jan.
-27, through Monday, Jan.
-30, at St. Mark’s Square starting at 4:30 p.m.
+Traditional fan dancers will perform daily from Friday, February 16, through Monday, February 19, at St. Mark’s Square starting at 4:30 p.m.

-Lion and Dragon Dance Date: January 22
+Lion and Dragon Dance Date: Saturday, February 10.

 Location: The South Valet